iamfolaju/alx-pre_course/0x02-git/README.md

-This is a readme file new
+This is a readme file new update